arez/arez/docs/_docs/zones.md

 which they were created if is different from the current zone.
 The previous zone and any transaction in the zone will be suspended and and resumed when the method completes.

-The current zone can be manipulated by directly interacting with the `Arez`.
-A typical example may of use is:
+The current zone can be manipulated by directly interacting with the `Arez` class.
+A typical example of use is:

 {% highlight java %}
 {% file_content org/realityforge/arez/doc/examples/multi_zone/Example.java "start_line=/^  {/" "end_line=/^  }/" include_start_line=false include_end_line=false strip_block=true %}